SocketMobile/cocoapods-capture/Readme.txt

   .
 Fix the inline comment to display correctly in Xcode help

   .
-Fix a bug when enabling SoftScan at the same than enabling/disabling D600 support.
+Fix a bug when enabling SoftScan at the same time than enabling/disabling D600 support.

+1.0.61
+  .
+Fix a crash when closing Capture